3. Bayesian methods#

 (3.3)#\[E_{\theta}[h_x(\theta|y)]=\int h_{x}(\theta) g(\theta|y) d\theta.\]

 Recall: \(h_x(\theta)=h(x,\theta)\) is the machine learning model with parameters \(\theta\) evaluated at input \(x\).
 And \(g(\theta|y)\) is the probability density function defining how often \(\theta\) equals a given value.
-If we have the linear model \(y\approx h(x,\theta) = \theta x\) and the ultimate underlying relationship between \(x\) and \(y\) is \(y=2x\), but our dataset is corrupted with noise, it might make more sense to treat \(\theta\) as, e.g., a Gaussian random variable \(\theta\sim \mathcal{N}\mathcal(\mu,\sigma^2)\).
+If we have the linear model \(z\approx h(x,\theta) = \theta x\) and the ultimate underlying relationship between \(x\) and \(z\) is \(z=2x\), but our dataset is corrupted with noise, it might make more sense to treat \(\theta\) as, e.g., a Gaussian random variable \(\theta\sim \mathcal{N}\mathcal(\mu,\sigma^2)\).
 After tuning the parameters \(\mu\) and \(\sigma\) of this distribution, we might get \(\theta\sim \mathcal{N}(2.1,0.1^2)\).
 Now, to compute the expected value of \(h(x',\theta)\) for a novel input \(x'\) we would have to evaluate the integral in Eq.
 (3.3).
+Note: this integral can be seen as the continuous version of the sum rule of probabilities from the GMM lecture, and integrating out \(\theta\) is called marginalization (more on that in the Gaussian Processes lecture).

-To approximate this integral with Monte Carlo sampling techniques, we need to draw samples from the posterior \(g(\theta|y)\).
+To approximate this integral with Monte Carlo sampling techniques, we must draw samples from the posterior \(g(\theta|y)\).
 Given enough samples, this process always converges to the true value of the integral according to the Monte Carlo theorem.

-The approach consists of the following three steps:
+The resulting Bayerian inference approach consists of the following three steps:

 1. Generate i.i.d. random samples \(\theta^{(i)}, \; i=1,2,...,N\) from the posterior \(g(\theta|y)\).